 - Responsible Employees must promptly report to Mason's Title IX Coordinator all relevant details about an incident of sexual misconduct, sexual harassment, or gender discrimination that involves any student or employee by using at least one of the following options: - 1.
-Calling Compliance, Diversity, and Ethics at 703-993-8730 - 2.
-Completing an intake form at diversity.gmu.edu/intake-form - 3.
+Calling Diversity, Equity, and Inclusion at 703-993-8730 - Completing an intake form at diversity.gmu.edu/title-ix/ sexual-or-interpersonal-misconduct-report-form - 3.
 Emailing Mason's Title IX Coordinator at titleix@gmu.edu - Responsible Employees interacting with a person disclosing an incident of prohibited conduct of a sexual nature should explain their obligation to provide Mason's Title IX Coordinator with all relevant details about the incident, offer available support resources, and provide assurance that only people who need to know will be told about the incident.